murchie85/GCP-Associate-Cloud-Engineer/README.md

 - Always plan something through before building it out - do a high level flow on paper.
 - Read and learn different roles and permission types.
+- Need to do some security practice (make a lab , use gcloud )

 ### Google Job Role Description for ACE